Richard Lachmann: The formation of scientific views

 Lachmann's interest in sociology was sparked by political events of the 1970s: the war in Vietnam, the military coup in Chile, apartheid in South Africa, the Indonesian occupation of East Timor - these and other significant events and phenomena in the life of the world led Lachmann as a high school student and undergraduate to look for the root causes.
 In 2007, Lachmann remembered asking himself:

 "Why did soldiers line up to die in imperialist wars?
 Why did workers put up with bad wages and alienating and dangerous labor?
 Even then, well before the piggishness of the Reagan and Clinton eras and still far from the unrestrained and boastful viciousness of the current George W. Bush administration, I was stunned at what I read in the New York Times (and even more so when I saw the fuller reality presented in small leftist outlets).
 On many days I would walk outside after reading about the latest outrages and wonder more than half seriously: Where are the guillotines?"

 Lachmann recalled that after reading Marx's "Das Kapital" he had the feeling that in this work were the answers to his questions, in the form of historical analysis.
 The young scientist was highly influenced by modernization theory, which then was the dominant approach in Princeton University's sociology department.
 By his own admission, it took him a few years to realize that modernization is not the same as capitalism.
 At Harvard, which gave graduate students almost total freedom to design and pursue their own research projects, Lachmann could focus on the question that interested him most: the genesis of capitalism.
 He believed that only if we understand the origins of this social formation, can we fully understand the current trends of its development.
-Having familiarized with the works of the major historians and sociologists who have studied the subject of the genesis of capitalism, Lachmann came to the conclusion that none of their works offered a convincing explanation for the differences in capitalist development across nations.
-As he developed his own theory, Lachmann realized "that Marx and later Marxists asked the right questions but that the answers required a heavy dose of Weberian and elitist analysis".
+Having familiarized himself with the works of the major historians and sociologists who had studied the subject of the genesis of capitalism, Lachmann came to the conclusion that none of their works offered a convincing explanation for the differences in capitalist development across nations.
+As he developed his own theory, Lachmann realized that "Marx and later Marxists asked the right questions but that the answers required a heavy dose of Weberian and elitist analysis".